 - to easily update and maintain the Application Whitelist

-In order to give SecureAPlus a fair evaluation of what it is set to do, we recommend reviewers to note the following:
+To give SecureAPlus a fair evaluation of what it is set to do, we recommend reviewers to note the following:

 Let the Initial Full System Scan finish